Search Close

 Future plans

-When will the north extension (16 Avenue to 160 Avenue N.) and south extension (Shepard to Seton) be built?
+When will the north extension (downtown to 160 Avenue N.) and south extension (Shepard to Seton) be built?

-The full 46-kilometre vision for Green Line extends from Seton in the south to 160 Avenue N. City Council will make the determination on future north and south extensions based on transit demand, balancing other priorities and if funding is available.
+The full 46-kilometre vision for Green Line extends from Seton in the south to 160 Avenue N. The north and south extensions are currently unfunded, so we cannot estimate when they will be built.
+City Council will make the determination on future extensions as funding becomes available.

 Stations from south to north include: